Glossary

 - Accumulator (acca)An accumulator, or acca, combines several selections into one bet where all must win for it to pay out, multiplying the odds together.

-- Bet builder (request a bet)A bet builder combines several markets within a single match into one priced bet — popular, promotion-heavy, and often priced less efficiently.
+- Bet builder (request a bet)A bet builder combines several markets within a single match into one priced bet.
+They are popular, promotion-heavy, and often priced less efficiently.

-- Price boostA price boost is an enhanced, above-market price a bookmaker offers on a selection to attract bets — a frequent matched-betting and value target.
+- Price boostA price boost is an enhanced, above-market price a bookmaker offers on a selection to attract bets, and a frequent matched-betting and value target.

-- MoneylineA moneyline is a straight bet on which side wins, quoted in American odds — the US equivalent of two-outcome match odds.
+- MoneylineA moneyline is a straight bet on which side wins, quoted in American odds.
+It is the US equivalent of two-outcome match odds.

 - Sports spread bettingSports spread betting pays out proportionally to how right or wrong you are, unlike fixed-odds betting where the return is set when you bet.

-- Steamer & drifterA steamer is a selection whose price is shortening (backed in); a drifter is one whose price is lengthening (drifting out) — the two directions of market movement.
+- Steamer & drifterA steamer is a selection whose price is shortening (backed in).
+A drifter is one whose price is lengthening (drifting out).
+They are the two directions of market movement.

 Buying odds data

-- Bet code (booking code)A bet code is a short reference that stores a bookmaker betslip so it can be shared or rebuilt — common across African books and central to bet-code converters.
+- Bet code (booking code)A bet code is a short reference that stores a bookmaker betslip so it can be shared or rebuilt.
+Bet codes are common across African books and central to bet-code converters.

-- Odds API costWhat an odds API costs depends on coverage depth, freshness, whether the data arrives matched, and the support behind it — not just a headline number.
+- Odds API costWhat an odds API costs depends on coverage depth, update times, whether the data arrives matched, and the support behind it, well beyond the headline number.

 Explore the coverage